r-windows/docs/faq.md

 # C:/Rtools/mingw_64/bin/g++
 ```

-All of the above methods is used by R on all operating systems (Windows, MacOS, Linux).
+All of the above is the same on all operating systems (Windows, MacOS, Linux).
+But the following section is Windows specific.

 ## Using a non-default compiler path on Windows

 If for whatever reason you want R to use gcc from another path (which is not recommended) you can override the path to gcc using the `BINPREF` environment variable.
 As shown above, the default value of `BINPREF` in R 3.5 is hardcoded to `"C:/Rtools/mingw_$(WIN)/bin/"`.
 When invoking the compiler, `make` will automatically resolve `$(WIN)` to either `"32"` or `"64"` depending on the target architecture.

-If you use a custom `BINPREF` it is important to use `"$(WIN)"` to specify your target.
-To show how this works, try running the following in R for Windows:
+If you set a custom `BINPREF` it is important to embed the `"$(WIN)"` variable to specify the target.
+To illustrate how this works, try running the following in R for Windows:

 ```r
 Sys.setenv(BINPREF = "C:/mycompiler/something/mingw$(WIN)/")